 About the Author

-Kristen Hariton is the Head of Marketing at SiteCompli, focused on exploring new solutions and innovations in property operations tech.
+Kristen Hariton is the Vice President, Marketing at SiteCompli, focused on exploring new solutions and innovations in property operations tech.
 When she's not sharing the latest industry trends, changes, and updates, she's planning her next adventure to Walt Disney World.